 Students decide how many credits of economics they wish to study.
 Students can study 10 credits, 20 credits, 30 credits, 40 credits or 50 credits of economics.
-Once the students select the number of credits the module they will study are specified.
+Once the students select the number of credits the module they will study is specified.
 The most popular choice is 30 credits.
-This allows students to combine economics another subject from the wonderful array of subject available.
+This allows students to combine economics with another subject from the wonderful array of subjects available.

-Economics becomes more quantitative in second year with a greater use of mathematics, statistics and diagrams.
+Economics becomes more quantitative in second year with greater use of mathematics, statistics and diagrams.

 Microeconomics: Behaviour and Organisations; Microeconomics: Organisations and Institutions; Macroeconomics: Growth and Development; Macroeconomics: Business Cycles